About the ACSP for Golf Program

 Most important, ACSP members get results.
 They improve environmental performance and community relations, reduce liability, save money, and contribute to the conservation of environmental resources.

-Annual program membership fees are $300 (USD) for properties located in the United States and $350 (USD) for properties in all other countries.
+Annual program membership fees for new members are $400 (USD) for properties located in the United States and $450 (USD) for properties in all other countries.

 "I ike that the program is realistic in its approach and sets achievable goals.
 Golf courses are not required to make significant and expensive changes to their infrastructure in order to become certified.
 Any course can do it simply by altering their approach to property management.
 By completing the site assessment and environmental plan, property managers can really see their environmental assets as well as their liabilities and from there a logical course of action takes shape."